-All agents requesting a berth for a vessel at a Port Canaveral commercial wharf shall, as far in advance as possible but at a minimum twenty-four (24) hours prior to docking, make application to the Harbormaster specifying the date and time of docking.
-The application shall include information regarding the approximate date and time of departure as well as the nature and quantity of cargo to be handled.
+All agents requesting a berth for a vessel at a Port Canaveral commercial wharf shall, as far in advance as possible but at a minimum twenty-four (24) hours prior to docking, submit a Vessel Berthing Request to the Harbormaster specifying the date and time of docking.
+The request shall include information regarding the approximate date and time of departure as well as the nature and quantity of cargo to be handled.
 The name, registration, and enrollment of the vessel must be provided.
-Failure to make proper application could result in a delay in the vessel's arrival.
+Failure to submit a proper Vessel Berthing Request could result in a delay in the vessel's arrival.